| INTERVIEWS Shing02 DJ D-Styles Style Wars:Tony Silver

 as we rode to the party.
 I will never forget the energy I felt

+that night.
 I remember DJ Tantrum, Percy Hunter, who made mixtapes

 in South Sac-Town.
 Percy did the beats, all samples laid via turntable